 - Exercise.
 Try to develop a fitness program the entire family will enjoy.

 - Be a role model.
 Make sure that you maintain a healthy weight.
 Let your child see you eating fruits and vegetables and exercising regularly.

 - Be sensitive.
 Overweight children may not be comfortable wearing a bathing suit or participating in group exercise activities.
 Choose activities your childen enjoys and are easy to manage.

 - Be instructive.
 When you’re planning meals, let your child help prepare the menu, shop for foods and cook the meal.
 Children who are involved with foods ina positive way can learn to make healthy nutrition decisions that will last a lifetime.

-Dr. Luis Gonzalez-Mendoza is the director ofthe Division of Endocrinology at Miami Children’sHospital and the president of the Miami Children’s Hospital Medical Staff.
+Dr. Luis Gonzalez-Mendoza is the director ofthe Division of Endocrinology at Nicklaus Children'sHospital and the president of the Nicklaus Children's Hospital, formerly Miami Children's Hospital, Medical Staff.